Double or nothing

 Double or nothing (UK often double or quits) is a gamble to decide whether a loss or debt should be doubled.
-The result of a "double or nothing" bet is either the subject doubled to twice the amount as the original or the doubling of a debt.
+The result of a "double or nothing" bet is either cancellation of a debt or the doubling of a debt.
 It can be seen as a gentleman's agreement which grants losers of an initial bet a chance to win their money back, with minimal risk to the winner.
-In the event the second bet or game is rendered incomplete, the original bet cannot be enforced until the completion of said second bet.
-This rule is non-negotiable.